ayeAlvo/gas-optimizations-solidity/README.md

 <hr>
 <br>

-5. ## Using `calldata` instead of `memory` for read-only arguments in `external` functions saves gas
+5. ## Using `calldata` instead of `memory` for read-only arguments in `external` functions saves gas.

-_If you choose to make suggested above `public` functions as `external`, to continue gas optimizaton we can use `calldata` function arguments instead of `memory`.
+_If you choose to make suggested above `public` functions as `external`, to continue gas optimizaton we can use `calldata` function arguments instead of `memory`._

-When a function with a `memory` array is called externally, the `abi.decode()` step has to use a for-loop to copy each index of the calldata to the memory index.
+_When a function with a `memory` array is called externally, the `abi.decode()` step has to use a for-loop to copy each index of the calldata to the memory index.
 Each iteration of this for-loop costs at least 60 gas (i.e. `60 * <mem_array>.length`).
 Using `calldata` directly, obliviates the need for such a loop in the contract code and runtime execution.
 Structs have the same overhead as an array of length one._

 Example: